 Fortunately, there are new resources available to brick-and-mortar retail managers.
 These include new point-of-sale (POS) software features, digital advertising platforms (such as AdWords) with transparent practices, and better inventory tracking systems.

 We’ll point you to some of those resources and offer some valuable ideas in the following post.

 Omni-Channel Fulfillment and Marketing

-Retailers need to “consider more flexible fulfillment options such as buy online, pickup in store,” states the National Retail Federation (NRF).
-Purchases finalized in a store are increasingly being reserved online as well, as are after hours buying and delivery features.
+Retailers must “consider more flexible fulfillment options such as buy online, pickup in-store,” states the National Retail Federation (NRF).
+Purchases finalized in a store are increasingly being reserved online, as are after-hours buying and delivery features.
 Consumers are also doing their product research on mobile devices.
-The ability to get reliable product insights and place items on hold for pickup is a convenience factor that gets more people in the door.
+Getting reliable product insights and placing items on hold for pickup is a convenience factor that gets more people in the door.
 Once there, they may make unrelated purchases.

 NCR Counterpoint assists with all these things and more.
 We’d love to talk with you about the software’s many helpful features anytime.